Code-4-Community/c4c-dev-docs/docs/sftt/sftt-api-spec.md

 `POST api/v1/protected/import/blocks`

 Used to import blocks into the database.
-Since blocks reference neigborhoods with a foreign key make sure all neighborhoods are imported first.
+Since blocks reference neighborhoods with a foreign key make sure all neighborhoods are imported first.

 #### Request Body